metaplex-foundation/developer-hub/src/pages/guides/rust/how-to-cpi-into-a-metaplex-program.md

 ## Invoking

-Invoking is the term used to exectute the CPI call to the other program.
-And programs version of "sending a transaction" if you may.
+Invoking is the term used to exectute the CPI call to the other program, a programs version of "sending a transaction" if you may.

 We have two options when it comes to invoking a CPI call. `invoke()` and `invoke_signed()`